Watering hostas can be tricky to get right. These plants love moisture but die in waterlogged soil. Let’s talk about the secret to watering hostas.

 Water Droplets on Hosta Leaves

-Outdoors, water on foliage doesn’t tend to damage plants like hostas.
+Outdoors, water on foliage doesn’t damage plants like hostas.
 This is because it evaporates before it could cause rotting or other damage.

 Exceptions include hard water, which will stain the leaves of your hostas.